by Buck Institute

 Age is the most important factor affecting a woman’s chance to conceive and have a healthy child.
 In humans, a woman’s fertility starts to decline in her early 30’s.
 At 40 a woman only has a 5% chance of becoming pregnant in any month.
 Verdin says recent small investigational studies suggest that there are several potential molecular mechanisms that contribute to ovarian aging, including impaired DNA repair, metabolic and energetic disorders, and mitochondrial dysfunction.”
 The Buck has active research programs that address the areas already implicated in ovarian aging,” he said.
 “We believe we can make rapid progress and that this new center can quickly become a global resource and thought leader in this field.”

-Buck Professor Judith Campisi, PhD, will lead the recruitment effort.
+Buck Professor Judith Campisi, PhD, applauds the recruitment effort.
 She studies DNA repair as an aspect of cellular senescence, a cellular mechanism which causes aging-associated inflammation and tissue degradation, and promotion of disease.
 Campisi, who was recently elected to the National Academy of Sciences, says studies show that women who have later menopause tend to live longer and have enhanced abilities to repair damaged DNA.
 “It’s possible that we could exploit this advantage to benefit all women,” she said.
 “It’s one of places where we could start the larger inquiry.”

 The Buck Institute has 19 labs, each run by a principal investigator.
 Additional research programs which would be immediately relevant to the new Center for Female Reproductive Longevity and Equality involve basic mechanisms of aging; stem cells and regenerative medicine; cellular stress and disease; mitochondria and bioenergetics; and exercise, nutrition and metabolism.